 Security-wise, things are all good with the usual protocols supported.
-Privacy is a different story, with some session logging (not that unusual, but still), and evidence of sporadic DNS leaks (when using the Windows client, or at least we found this to be the case – your mileage may vary).
+Privacy is a different story, with some session logging (not that unusual, but still), and no specific DNS leak protection, although we found no sing of any data leaks (when using the Windows client).

 Still, there’s a 7-day trial so you can give the provider a spin before spending a single penny.
 There are three price plans with the yearly subscription offering the best value (not counting the lifetime plan).
 More demanding users can combine extras such as a personal server and IP options for a custom plan.
 The packages available are:

 How to choose the best Hulu VPN

 For starters, you obviously want ample locations in the US in order to get a reliable connection there – Japan will likely be far less well-represented, but you can still keep an eye out for a provider with locations in that country.